cyrildever/treee/README.md

 }
 ```

-The list of codes (and their meaning) is as follows:
+The list of status codes (and their meaning) is as follows:
   - `200`: item inserted;
   - `303`: item already exists (not updated);
   - `400`: wrong parameter (missing item, missing mandatory field, etc.);